quilime/organelle-monome/README.md

 Attach your Organelle to a 1920 x 1080 monitor via HDMI, and plug in a mouse, keyboard, and wifi adapater via an external USB hub.

+Copy the patches in this repo to the Patches folder on the Organelle's USB.

-Copy the `install.sh` script in this repo onto the Organelle's USB in a folder called "monome".
+Copy the `serialosc-install.sh` script in this repo onto the root of Organelle's USB.
 The folder structure should look like this:

-- /USBDRIVE/
-  - monome/
+- USBDRIVE/
-    - install.sh
+  - serialosc-install.sh
   - Patches/

-Insert the USB into the Orgnalle, and turn it on.
+Insert the USB into the Organlle, and turn it on.
 When the Organelle boots up, you will be welcomed with an Arch Linux terminal that looks like this.

     [root@organelle ~]]# _

 ## Installation

-Setup WIFI.
+## Setup WIFI

+This is the trickiest part.
 Follow the instructions here: http://forum.critterandguitari.com/t/using-a-wifi-adapter/158/9

-Once you are online, we can clone this repo with git.
-After each line, press [enter]

-    git clone https://github.com/quilime/organelle-monome.git && cd organelle-monome
+## Install Python

 Install python with Arch's package manager [pacman](https://wiki.archlinux.org/index.php/Pacman).